dovvnloading/Dither-Pro/README.md

 *   **Concurrency Management**: Utilizes `QThread` workers to efficiently offload computationally intensive processing tasks from the main UI thread, ensuring a consistently fluid and non-freezing interface.
 *   **High-Performance Computation**: Critical dithering and image processing algorithms are meticulously implemented in `algorithms.py` and are highly optimized with `numba`.
 This achieves C-like performance speeds essential for real-time pixel manipulation of high-resolution assets.

-### Future Enhancements

-We are actively working on expanding Dither-Pro's reach:

-*   **macOS Support**: Plans are underway to provide native support for macOS, ensuring a consistent and high-performance experience across Apple platforms.
-*   **Web Application**: A web-based version is in development to offer Dither-Pro's powerful features directly in your browser, enhancing accessibility and collaboration.

 ## License

 This project is licensed under the MIT License.
 Refer to the [LICENSE](LICENSE) file for comprehensive details.

-## 👋 Contributing & Support

-We welcome contributions from the community!
-If you have suggestions, bug reports, or want to contribute code, please feel free to:
-*   Open an issue on the [GitHub Issue Tracker](https://github.com/dovvnloading/Dither-Pro/issues).
-*   Fork the repository and submit a pull request.

-Your feedback and contributions are greatly appreciated!